 The discipline of finance prepares individuals to utilize established principles of financial management to efficiently meet the financial goals of the entity or individual involved.
-The finance degree offers the student two paths.
+The finance degree offers the student three paths.

 In addition to education in the fundamentals of finance, students enhance skill sets needed for career success, including verbal and written communication, leadership, group dynamics, computer and other technology, and interpersonal relationships.

 Corporate Financial Management focuses on the management of the financial resources of a firm.
 Students learn to efficiently manage assets of a firm by taking additional required finance and accounting courses.
 Elective courses permit further study in such areas as firm asset management, investment management and capital budgeting.

 Financial Services focuses on how to apply the principles of finance to the firms, services and products that serve the individual and business consumers.
 Such services include banking, securities brokerage, investment advisors, real estate, insurance and personal financial planning.

 Students choosing to specialize in real estate or personal financial planning have the opportunity to sit for and be licensed as an Ohio real estate agent or to sit for the Certified Financial Planner Certification Examination to earn the CFP® designation, respectively.